');

 About Addison, AL

-Addison is a small community in Alabama with a population of 651 residents.
-The median household income is $54,911 per year, which is near the national average.
-The median age in Addison is 40.5 years.
+Addison is a small community located in Alabama with a population of 651 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,911 per year, which is 27% below the national median of $75,149.
+The median age of 40.5 years is close to the US median age of 38.9 years.

 Cost of Living in Addison, AL